Top 10 Tips to Make a Good Warrior Cats OC

 This is a fairly obvious one.
 They're called original characters, after all.
 It's good to take inspiration and maybe borrow a few aspects from characters you like, but you should also try to make the character your own.

-?
-Remember it's not just the backstory that makes a character good, the depth, writing and development are just as important.
+Remember that a character's depth, writing, and development are just as important as their backstory

 Exactly!
 Backstories are important, but characters should have interesting traits, progression, and logical motives even without a tragic backstory.